philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 ## A Simple Example: Building a Grid

-To demonstrate how abstract class selectors could be used in a real project, consider a grid system.
+To demonstrate how abstract class selectors could be used in a real project, let's build a simple grid system.
 Grid systems are quite useful but often come under fire for the presentational nature of their class names.
 With the help of abstract class selectors, this problem can be solved.

 Here is the CSS for the skeleton grid system: